Woman arrested after standoff at St. Louis Park apartment

 Multiple agencies responded to the scene.

 The incident remains under investigation.
-Anyone with information can call the St. Louis Park Police Department at 952-924-2600.
+Anyone with information about the case can call the St. Louis Park Police Department at 952-924-2600.